Levintsky/ML-tutorial/Program/Synthesis.md

 	- S. Gulwani.
 Automating string processing in spreadsheets using input-output examples.
 ACM Sigplan'11
 	- V. Raychev, M. Vechev, and E. Yahav.
 Code completion with statistical language models.
 SIGPLAN'14
 - Deductive:
 	- C. C. Green.
 Application of theorem proving to problem solving.
-In IJCAI, 1969.
+IJCAI'69.
 	- Z. Manna and R. J. Waldinger.
 Toward automatic program synthesis.
 CACM'71
 - Input/output-based:
 	- S. Gulwani.
 Automating string processing in spreadsheets using input-output examples.
 ACM Sigplan Notice'11
 - Sketch-based (skeleton provided): one manually provides a sketch of the program to be induced, which specifies a rough outline of its structure;
 	- A. Solar-Lezama.
 Program synthesis by sketching.
 University of California, Berkeley, 2008.
+	- K Ellis, A Solar-Lezama, J Tenenbaum.
+Unsupervised Learning by Program Synthesis.
+NIPS'15

 ## Decoder (Transformer)
 - Syntax-tree first (then to program):